The 2021-2022 application period is now open!!!

-*Please note that the link above will take you to a third-party affiliate website.
-The 100 Club of Arizona has engaged Arizona Community Foundation (an unbiased third-party) to evaluate applications and select applicants for awards for the 2020-2021 school year.
-Please complete your application thoroughly and provide as much information as possible; applicants who are not awarded a 100 Club scholarship will be placed into a selection pool for other scholarships provided by the Arizona Community Foundation.*
+*Please note that links to apply for a 100 Club of Arizona Scholarship will take you to a third-party affiliate website.
+The 100 Club of Arizona has engaged Arizona Community Foundation (an unbiased third-party) to evaluate applications and select applicants for awards for the 2021-2022 school year.
+Please complete your application thoroughly and provide as much information as possible; applicants who are not awarded a 100 Club of Arizona Scholarship will be placed into a selection pool for other scholarships provided by the Arizona Community Foundation.*

 About 100 Club's Scholarship Program:

 The 100 Club of Arizona’s Scholarship Program was established in 2006 to provide undergraduate financial education assistance for immediate family members (spouses, children, and in some cases, grandchildren) of active, retired or deceased public safety officers and firefighters throughout the state of Arizona.
 Since its inception in 2006, the 100 Club has awarded more than $1 million to hundreds of students statewide.
 100 Club Scholarships have reduced the significant financial burden of college tuition for students in public safety families across Arizona.

 The 100 Club’s scholarship program is funded solely through generous community donations and committed giving by our sponsors.
 We are very thankful for each and every one of our donors; without them, we would be unable to offer this education assistance program.
 Many of our scholarships are what we refer to as “Named Scholarships,” meaning that a family has donated money to award in honor or memory of a loved one who has passed.
 Other scholarships may be sponsored by a local business; however, the majority of awarded scholarships are ‘100 Club Scholarships’ that come from money raised throughout the year by way of community donations and other fundraisers promoted by our local community partners.